tectonia/AppDevLearning/exercisefiles/lab2.md

 4. The latest .NET 7.0 SDK.

 ## Step One - understanding web apps
-Cover:
+Summarising from previous slide decks:
 1. App Service is the umbrella terms of web apps, web app for containers, APIs etc.
-2. platform as a service - managed service - what that means
+2. Platform as a service (PaaS)- a managed service
 3. Fastest way to get some web capability running
-4. Cares little about the programming language or runtime
+4. App Service cares little about the app's programming language or runtime (Windows vs. Linux)
 5. TLS out of the box (not so with all other compute services)
 6. Deploying the web app and deploying its code are two separate things - each with their own lifecycle.
 Deploying the code must be after the web app and is usually done much more frequently.